First & Second Year

 On-site hours must be limited to 80 hours per week, averaged over a two-week period, inclusive of all in-house call activities.
 Students must be provided with one day in seven free from all educational and clinical responsibilities, averaged over a two-week period.
 One day is defined as one continuous 24-hour period free from all clinical, educational, and administrative activities.

 In-house call must occur no more frequently than every third night, as averaged over a two-week period.
 Continuous on-site duty, including in house call, must not exceed 24 consecutive hours.
 Students may remain on duty for up to 6 additional hours to participate in didactic activities and transfer care of patients, and maintain continuity of care.

-In addition, course and clerkship specific evaluation forms requested by the Office of Medical Education will have a question regarding adherence to work hours policy.
-Students who report work hours violations via this method remain anonymous, but the evaluation results are reviewed by the Director of the Office of Medical Education and course directors.
+In addition, course and clerkship specific evaluation forms requested by the Curriculum & Assessment Office will have a question regarding adherence to work hours policy.
+Students who report work hours violations via this method remain anonymous, but the evaluation results are reviewed by the Assistant Dean of Medical Education for Curriculum & Assessment and course directors.
 This allows course leaders to rectify any violations in their course or clerkship.